 All Animals Are Domesticated: The lion from "Steven's Lion" is as tame as a house cat, though it's justified since he's a magical being.
-"Lion 2: The Movie" suggests it has some connection to Rose Quartz, which would certainly justify it being friendly.
+"Lion 2: The Movie" suggests he has some connection to Rose Quartz, which would certainly justify him being friendly.

 So far it's only thanks to the TumblrCharacter Blog "Keep Beach City Weird" that viewers can confirm that the show is set in the Delmarva Peninsula on the United States east coast.
 This would indicate the show most likely takes place in the state of Delaware, which makes sense given Rebecca Sugar herself based Beach City off of beach towns in that region.

 Alternate History: There are subtle signs.
 In "Arcade Mania" a modified Department of Justice seal with a broken up snake on it can be seen.
 Additionally, money will have images of gems on them.
 Word of God also confirms this.

 And I Must Scream: "Ocean Gem" reveals that the gem monsters the Gems fight used to be Gems themselves.
 To make matters worse, one of these Gems, Lapis, was trapped in a mirror, essentially enslaved and only able to communicate with recorded reflections.
 One of which happens to be Steven screaming.